DP Training

 Scope

-This policy applies to all international applicants seeking entry into any course offered by DP Training.
+This policy applies to domestic and international applicants seeking entry into any course offered by DP Training.
+This includes Vocational Education and Training (VET) award and non-award courses of study offered by DP Training.

 Procedures and Principles